Harmontown/harmontown.github.io/docs/_episodes/300/index.md

 title:                "Necrophilia Questions"
 image:                "episode-placeholder.jpg"
 description: |-
   We have a lot of questions about Necrophilia.
 Dan answers a lot of questions about his underwear and debates the morality and accuracy of veterinary medicine, while Jeff has a creative solution for man boobs.
-Featuring Dan Harmon, Jeff Bryan Davis, Spe...
 showDate:
 releaseDate:          "2018-04-11 10:00:00Z"
 duration:             "02:04:14"